 Cons:

 - Headroom.
-Unless you go for a pop-top conversion, you can’t stand upright inside.
+You can’t stand upright inside unless you go for a pop-top conversion.

 - Outdoor kitchen.
 You’ll need to cook outside no matter the weather.